Maclean - Yamba - Iluka

 Health performance in Maclean - Yamba - Iluka is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Maclean-Yamba-Iluka faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 46% of the total population (~8,952 people), compared to 51.9% across Rest of NSW and the national average of 55.7%.
+Maclean - Yamba - Iluka faces significant health challenges, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts, and the rate of private health cover is extremely low at approximately 46% of the total population (~8,980 people).
+This compares to 51.9% across Regional NSW.
+The national average is 55.7%.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 13.5 and 8.6% of residents respectively, while 58.4% declared themselves completely clear of medical ailments compared to 63.3% across Rest of NSW.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 13.5 and 8.6% of residents, respectively, while 58.4% declared themselves as completely clear of medical ailments compared to 63.3% across Regional NSW.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 34.5% of residents aged 65 and over (6,672 people), which is higher than the 23.0% in Rest of NSW.
+The area has 34.7% of residents aged 65 and over (6,724 people), which is higher than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health